 Cochise College offers the first two years of a four-year program for students who wish to earn a bachelor's degree.
-Transfer degree programs include the Associate of Arts (AA), Associate of Science (AS) and Associate of Business (ABUS).
+Transfer degree programs include the Associate of Arts (AA) for liberal arts, social science, and fine arts majors; Associate of Arts Elementary Education (AAEE); Associate of Science (AS) for natural, physical and life science majors; and Associate of Business (ABUS) for business administration and computer information systems majors.
 These degrees transfer as a block of 64 credits to all Arizona public universities.
 A student can enter the university as a junior after completing an associate's degree.
 The Arizona General Education Curriculum (AGEC) block of 35 credits fulfills the lower-division general education requirements at all Arizona public community colleges and universities.
 These degrees are designed for transfer to all Arizona public universities; however, not all Arizona public universities offer majors in each of these areas.
 Please consult with an advisor in the Student Development Center to ensure your chosen university offers a degree in your area of study.